rockola/yle2m4v/README.md

 # yle2m4v

-Download video file (with subtitles, if any) from Yle Areena and convert the downloaded FLV file into a M4V file
+Download video file (with subtitles, if any) from Yle Areena and convert the downloaded FLV file into a M4V file.
+The FLV file is inserted as-is into the M4V container; there is no demuxing/remuxing involved, so video quality is not changed.

 Usage: yle2m4v [url]